mtari/docs-cloudant/README.md

 ```

 ###cloudant.db.replication.query(id, [opts], [callback])
-queries the state of replication using the new couchdb api. id comes from the response given by the call to enable.
+queries the state of replication using the new api. id comes from the response given by the call to enable.
 ```
 cloudant.db.replication.enable('alice', 'http://admin:password@otherhost.com:5984/alice',
                    { create_target:true }, function(err, body) {